hustle2live/Front-End-Test-Assignment/README.md

 Front-End-Test-Assignment

 - Clone repository files
-- Run index.html in browser on live-server in VSCode
+- Run index.html in browser or "live-server" in VSCode